-With the permits for the Inca Trail flying off the shelf, those travelers determined to trek are now seeking alternative hiking options.
+With the permits for Inca Trail tours flying off the shelf, those travelers determined to trek are now seeking alternative hiking options.
 Over the last few years, we have been developing alternative trails that showcase different aspects of the Andes, rarely seen on the traditional Inca Trail.
 Local Villages, majestic peaks and zero crowds, these are all elements that are enticing to any true adventure trekker.

 Take a step off the beaten path as you venture into the enchanting landscapes of Namibia.
 Open, empty spaces punctuated by desert wildlife are the menu here.
 Endless, beautiful deserts blend dramatically into the Atlantic Ocean, creating some of the world’s most unique, windswept coasts and habitats for Africa’s animals.
 Desert species that can’t be found anywhere else in nature are strewn across the Namib and Kalahari Deserts alongside Africa's Big Five.
 Let the bucket listers have the well-trodden, tourist-y destinations, Namibia is for dreamers and explorers.

-You may remember that we’ve featured this particular camp before, as a green honeymoon destination.
 The Galapagos Safari Camp, located in the highlands of Santa Cruz Island, is the first of its kind in many ways.
 The construction of the camp was inspired by the well-known African safari model, so its rooms are set under tents designed to blend into the environment.
 Both the camp’s central lodge and nine surrounding tents are open-air and offer views of the western islands of this volcanic archipelago.

 If “Morocco” does not evoke thoughts of green-living and eco-travel, if the the arid hills of Northern Africa are not on your list of destinations for your around the world ecotour, and if you don’t think a traditional Moroccan kasbah somewhere between the Atlas Mountains and coastal Agadir can teach us how to live our lives more harmoniously with our environment, let Atlas Kasbah Ecolodge change your perspective.
 When the travel specialists here at Global Basecamps were researching travel opportunities in Morocco, we were giddy to find a local property that so closely matched our company ethos of sustainable travel.